Table of Contents

 Under review Manual video review in progress Wait for review completion

-Queued Waiting for server resources Wait for server allocation
+Queued Waiting for available server resources Wait for server allocation

-Processing Server processing ongoing Wait for mapping completion
+Generating Server processing in progress Wait for mapping completion

 View mapping results